During your studies

 The friendly team is glad to give advice and assist in many situations.

-The IO also offers Welcome Days and runs a lively Culture programme with excursions and other activities.
+The IO also offers Welcome Days and runs a lively Culture program with excursions and other activities.

 Stay informed and participate as often as possible.
 The spaces go very quickly!